 Also known as a health reimbursement account, these welfare plans must be created under the umbrella of a shared employer, labor union, or collective bargaining tool.

 If you own a home, you’ve got an asset that can be used to fund your retirement dreams — if you can find a way to access the funds.
 It doesn’t always make sense to sell your home, especially when the housing market is a buyer’s market.
 If you love your home, it will be an important part of your life after you finish working.

 That’s why many soon-to-be retirees consider a sale-leaseback opportunity, like EasyKnock’s Sell & Stay program.
 This program lets homeowners sell their homes to a reputable company without having to pack up and leave.
 Instead, the homeowner converts their equity to cash and signs a lease to stay in the home as long as they’d like while paying monthly rent.

 You can use the money you receive from the transaction for any retirement options you may have, or you can invest it in other financial vehicles that can help fund your lifestyle for years to come.

 Whatever method you choose to fund your retirement options, experts agree that you should start thinking ahead as soon as possible.
 Start by talking with a financial professional to see what options are best for you.
 Conduct your own research to make the most informed decision.

 If you’ve waited until the last years of employment or have already retired, you can still create a plan to build on your existing assets.
 Start by creating a realistic budget for your household so you can reduce your debt and expenses.
 Brainstorm to see if there are investment or passive income opportunities that can allow you to continue earning money without working.

-Homeowners should also learn more about the sale-leaseback options that are available to access the value of their home, especially when housing prices remain high throughout many markets in America.
+Homeowners should also learn more about the sale-leaseback options that are available to convert the value of their home, especially when housing prices remain high throughout many markets in America.
 To learn more about the EasyKnock Sell & Stay program, call or email to schedule a talk with an expert today.